Argentina stocks, bonds plunge on pension reform plans

 The MerVal stocks index .MERV slid a steep 10.99 percent to close at 1046.68 points, the lowest close since September 2004, after plunging by as much as 13.8 percent earlier in the day.

-Pampa Energia (PAM.BA: Cotización), the country's biggest integrated energy company, lost a dramatic 31.8 percent to 0.253 pesos per share.
+Pampa Energia (PAM.BA), the country's biggest integrated energy company, lost a dramatic 31.8 percent to 0.253 pesos per share.
 Pampa is weighted as 9.1 percent of the Merval.

-Major Argentine telephone company Telecom TEC2.BA TEO.N tumbled 22.62 percent to 5.3 pesos per share.
+Major Argentine telephone company Telecom (TEC2.BA) TEO.N tumbled 22.62 percent to 5.3 pesos per share.

 On the broad market, volume was brisk at $36 million.
 Of active issues 64 declined, 23 advanced and four were unchanged.